-Veterans, active duty service members, spouses, and dependents may use veterans benefits and/or Tuition Assistance.
-The veteran initiates the application and the College completes the enrollment certification and forwards documents to the Department of Veterans Affairs.
+Veterans, active duty service members, spouses, and dependents may use veterans' benefits and/or Tuition Assistance.
+The veteran initiates the application and the College completes the enrollment certification and forwards documents to the Department of Defense or Department of Veterans Affairs.